gazay/tonic/README.md

 But no one give to you so simple ui (maybe middleman, but tonic knows how to do gh-pages branch right;)

-You can choose with what template you want to develop your site: tonic, middleman or jekyll (jekyll support not yet ready)
+You can choose with what template you want to develop your site: tonic, middleman or jekyll (jekyll support not ready yet)

 ## How?